 Otolaryngology Undergraduate Research Program

-The Mayo Clinic Otolaryngology Undergraduate Research Program is a 10-week paid internship for undergraduate students who are interested in careers in medicine or science and are members of groups that are underrepresented in medicine.
+The Mayo Clinic Otolaryngology Undergraduate Research Program is a paid internship for undergraduate students who are interested in careers in medicine or science and are members of groups that are underrepresented in medicine.
+It is 10 weeks long and runs from June through August.

 The Department of Otolaryngology — Head and Neck Surgery offers students the opportunity to see many different career paths in medicine and tailor the experience to their specific interests.
 Participants gain exposure to the field through activities such as: